-The emissions from the vehicle fleet, which account for 31 per cent of BAM’s total CO2 emissions, decreased by 22 per cent compared to 2019.
-This decrease can mainly be attributed to working from home and employee travel reductions as a result of Covid-19.
-BAM also continued to pursue a more efficient and sustainable vehicle fleet, by optimising travel distances of employees and deploying more energy-efficient vehicles.
-BAM has almost doubled the amount of fully electric vehicles in its lease fleet: from 143 in 2019 to 269 in 2020 (a share of five per cent of the total lease fleet).
+The emissions from the vehicle fleet, which account for 35 per cent of BAM’s total CO2 emissions, decreased by 4 per cent compared to 2020.
+Ongoing working from home policies due to the Covid-19 outbreak continues to contribute to this reduction, but BAM also continued the transition to a more efficient and sustainable vehicle fleet by optimising travel distances of employees and deploying more energy-efficient vehicles.
+BAM has increased the amount of fully electric vehicles in its lease fleet from 269 in 2020 to 354 in 2021 (a share of seven per cent of the total lease fleet).

 Emissions from offices and air travel

 Emissions from offices slightly increased again in 2021 and are on par with 2019 levels as working from home policies due to Covid-19 did not lead to the temporal closing of offices as in 2020.
 The strong reduction in air travel emissions is primarily the result of the completed wind-down of BAM International.

 BAM was rewarded a place on CDP’s prestigious ‘A List’ for climate change for the third consecutive year.
 CDP is a global ranking that evaluates corporate efforts to address and mitigate climate change.
 BAM is recognised for its actions to reduce carbon emissions, transparent reporting and the assessment of the role of climate change on the business strategy and performance.
 In 2021, BAM was also included in the Europe’s Climate Leaders list of the Financial Times, a list of the top 300 European companies when it comes to greenhouse gas intensity reduction.

 25 - CO2 emissions per business activity